nicocampuzan0/pwn.college.solved/intercepting-communication/aes_cbc_tampering.md

 We will explore this concept in this level, where a task dispatcher will dispatch encrypted tasks to a task worker.
 Can you force a flag disclosure?

+## Problem 2 : Resizing
+So now you can modify AES-CBC encrypted data without knowing the key!
+But you got lucky: sleep and flag! were the same length.
+What if you want to achieve a different length?

 ## Observations
 - From https://www.highgo.ca/2019/08/08/the-difference-in-five-modes-in-the-aes-encryption-algorithm/